Barbara Lagoa: Potential Supreme Court nomination

 On September 9, 2020, Trump included Lagoa on a list of potential nominees to the United States Supreme Court.
 After the death of Ruth Bader Ginsburg on September 18, 2020, Lagoa was mentioned as one of several frontrunners to fill the vacancy created by Ginsburg's death.

 The Washington Post reported that colleagues, friends, and scholars who have followed Lagoa's career describe her as "quiet and collegial, with shrewd political instincts."
-Her potential nomination to the U.S. Supreme Court was supported by a broad cross-section of Florida Republicans.
+Her potential nomination to the United States Supreme Court was supported by a broad cross-section of Florida Republicans.
 Lagoa and her husband have built up "years of goodwill... in Florida's legal and political circles."
 Had she been successfully nominated, she would have been the first Supreme Court justice from Florida.

-On September 26, 2020, President Trump nominated Amy Coney Barrett to the U.S. Supreme Court.
+On September 26, 2020, President Trump nominated Amy Coney Barrett to the United States Supreme Court.
 Barrett was confirmed in October of that year.

 Personal life

 Lagoa is married to lawyer Paul C. Huck Jr., and her father-in-law is United States District Judge Paul Huck, a Bill Clinton appointee.
-Lagoa and her husband have three daughters, including a set of twins.
-Lagoa is a practicing Roman Catholic and cited Catholic education as instilling "an abiding faith in God that has grounded me and sustained me through the highs and lows of life."
+She and her husband have three daughters, including a set of twins.

+Lagoa is a practicing Roman Catholic, and cites Catholic education as instilling "an abiding faith in God that has grounded me and sustained me through the highs and lows of life."